 Best budget: Mr Cool DIY ($1,400-$2,200) — Affordable, 20 SEER2, good for mild climates.

 Mark last summer started researching options for his basement remodel.
 2,200-square-feet of freshly renovated perfection.
-Mark's HVAC contractor quoted him $12,500 for a three-zone wall mounted system.
+Mark's HVAC contractor quoted him $12,500 for a three-zone wall mount system.
 Mark, didn't want this system, and decided to do his own research.
 He found out that the same system the contractor wanted to install was only $4499.
 He realized they wanted him to pay for $8000 in labor, for a system he didn't even like.

-He realized people already made these systems ready to install, and that he could just buy one.
+He realized people already made these DIY mini split systems ready to install, and that he could just buy one.
 And that's what he did.
 Last year's buyers guide helped him do that, and we hope our 2026 guide can help you.
 Not sure what size you need?
 Use our HVAC load calculator to find out.

 How We Ranked These Mini-Split Systems